 Farmhouse Style Basement Remodel

-1. Maximize Square Footage
+1. Maximize Square Footage in Basement

 Once we found out that the small closet and post that closed off under the stairs was not load bearing we opened it all up and built a cozy little reading nook.
 Not only is is a quiet place to hang out but the twin bed platform is perfect for sleepovers.
 The before was dark, small and blocked light to the nearby bathroom.

-2. Create a Drop Zone
+2. Ideas for Creating a Drop Zone

 Collect and keep organized anything important you need before you head out the door.
 Hooks, wall pockets and a mail organizer hold important papers, mail, and keys.
 We tucked in a small open bench seat for putting on/taking off shoes and boots.
 In addition, the seat is a drop zone for groceries, sports bags and purses.
 A wire basket holds house shoes and slippers.